verhas/jamal/README.md

 As you can see the first and the last steps are recursive steps.
 The first step can be skipped using the `@` character.
-The second step cannot be skipped, and after all, there is no reason to skip it.
-In case of user-defined macro, the third step can be skipped using the macro `verbatim`.
+The second step cannot be skipped, and after all, there is no reason to do so.
+In case of user-defined macro, however, the third step can be skipped using the macro `verbatim`.

 The syntax of the `verbatim` macro is the following: